-In an interview, artificial intelligence specialist Alexander Motzek explains how machine learning can reduce companies’ workloads, why AI still has a long way to go when it comes to understanding images and what magic has to do with it all.
+In an interview, artificial intelligence specialist Dr. Alexander Motzek explains how machine learning can reduce companies’ workloads, why AI still has a long way to go when it comes to understanding images and what magic has to do with it all.

 Mr. Motzek, “artificial intelligence specialist” sounds futuristic.
 Is that also part of the appeal?